 Consensus systems can be loosely grouped into permissioned and permissionless consensus.
 Permissioned consensus is where all parties that are involved in deciding between conflicting entries are identifiable (e.g., a specific business) and are given express permission to amend and reject information in the system.
 These systems have been around for a long time to manage distributed databases and are still used in a number of new permissioned systems such as Hyperledger and R3’s Corda, and are built on permissioned consensus systems from the 1970’s such as PBFD and Raft.

 Their flaw is that the consensus is not secure, it simply relies on securing the process of selecting the parties who are allowed to manage the data, rather than making the method of reaching consensus itself secure and fault tolerant.

-The use of computer power to secure this process is called Proof of Work (PoW), and is both massively inefficient, and only as secure as half the total amount of computing power being used to decide what data to accept and what data to reject.
-This can be effective for very large networks where there are clear crypto economic incentives to provide ever increasing amounts of computing power, such as Bitcoin, but do not function well for small or private networks where getting more than 50% of the computing power of the network is trivial.
+The use of computer power to secure this process is called Proof of Work (PoW), and only as secure as half the total amount of computing power being used to decide what data to accept and what data to reject.
+This can be effective for very large networks where there are clear crypto economic incentives to provide ever-increasing amounts of computing power, such as Bitcoin, but do not function well for small or private networks where getting more than 50% of the computing power of the network is trivial.

 The passage of logical time relies on a concept called logical clocks - It uses these clocks for generating a partial ordering of events in a distributed system to detect and prevent causality violations based on Leslie Lamport's logical clock theory.
 In very simple terms, a logical clock is a counter.
 Each node on the Radix network (a node is a computer that maintains some or all of the state data the network contains) has its own logical clock that it maintains.
 The only rule it must follow that it must strictly count upwards only, and may only ever increment by 1 each time.